Irahan2/AI-Exercises/README.md

 # 🤖 AI Lab – Exercises & Notes

-Hey guys! 👋
+Hey guyss! 👋
-This repo includes my lab work from the **Artificial Intelligence** course.
 I created this repo mostly to help **next year’s students** (and maybe some lost souls from our ECE crew ).
 If you’re trying to figure out what’s going on in your labs or just looking for working examples , check it out .

 ---
 ## 🧠 What’s Inside

 Each lab focuses on a different part of the Python & AI ecosystem.
 We start simple and go deeper step by step.
 Every lab comes with different questions to everyone